 - A blanket with a photo on it (how fun to cuddle up with this reminder every night).
 Our daughter sleeps with her every night (it has pictures on squares that are sewn together to make a beautiful quilt- made by her great aunt)

 - Subscription boxes are great because they are a gift that just KEEPS giving.
-Another one that we like is our subscription to Little PassPorts – this is a great little box that comes every month & introduces kids to new places in the world or to new science experiments (like making an eggshell disappear).
-Our kids got this from my brother’s family.
-I find out son reading these all of the time.
+Another one that we like is our subscription to Creation Crate – this is a great little box that comes every month & introduces the kids to a world of STEM complete with robotics, experiments & more.
+Our kids love it!
+I give this one as a gift quite often.